msoeken/alice/docs/tutorial2.rst

 +-------------+---------------------------------------------------+

-In each command the type of store must be addressed by the flag name that was defined for the store in ``ALICE_ADD_STORE``.
+In each command the type of store must be addressed by the flag name that was defined for the store in :c:macro:`ALICE_ADD_STORE`.
 For example, ``print -s`` prints the current element from the string store to the terminal.
-The code provided by the ``ALICE_PRINT_STORE`` macro is used to describe what should be printed for the specific store type.
+The code provided by the :c:macro:`ALICE_PRINT_STORE` macro is used to describe what should be printed for the specific store type.
 In case of this string store, we just print the string followed by a new line.

-One new command is added using the macro ``ALICE_COMMAND``.
+One new command is added using the macro :c:macro:`ALICE_COMMAND`.
 This macro only allows us to add very simple commands, with no custom arguments, and no custom logging behavior (we will see how to create more advanced commands in the next tutorials).
 The command ``hello`` is defined using two other arguments to the macro, the second being a category used to partition commands when calling ``help``, the third being a description text that is printed when calling ``hello -h`` and is used by ``help -s`` to find commands.
 The code accesses the store of strings, using ``store<std::string>()`` and extends it by one element